-Taking a socio-ecological approach to public health, research in this theme centres on how changes in the social and physical environment change behaviour and impact on health and wellbeing in community populations.
-We have expertise in the relationship between the built environment and health, particularly issues relating to safety and activity and spatial planning (better consideration of health in the planning process).
+Research on how changes in the design of places modify risk, change behaviour and impact on health and wellbeing in community populations.
+Research takes a socio-ecological approach to place-making and prevention strategies in road danger reduction, community safety and integrating health in spatial planning (better consideration of health in the planning process).

 Health and wellbeing

 Historically, the study of social science and medicine has been very influential in the development of public health and wellbeing research, policy and practice.
-Research under this theme considers how inequalities and disadvantage influence health and wellbeing in society.
-This theme includes the health and wellbeing pathway of the Economic & Social Research Council South West Doctoral Training Programme.
+Research under this theme considers how inequalities and disadvantage influence health, wellness and wellbeing in society and how community enterprise and repurposed buildings might contribute to community, social and economic life.

 Development of the multidisciplinary public health workforce regionally, nationally and internationally is our priority.
-We advance knowledge and skills through a suite of programmes to inspire change in the public health workforce and transform futures.
-David Evans has recently been appointed a director and trustee of the UK Public Health Register, the independent regulator for multidisciplinary public health specialists and practitioners in the UK.
+We innovate and inspire change in the multidisciplinary public health workforce, widen participation and transform futures.
+We have strong links with the Faculty of Public Health, the School of Population Health and Transformation, Health Education England and the UK Public Health Register, the independent regulator for multidisciplinary public health specialists and practitioners in the UK.

 Theme lead: Professor David